 I am a performance maker and collaborator based in South London, working in both Performing Arts and Participatory Arts sectors.

 Since September 2015, I’ve been working in my capacity of National Touring Director for Raw Material, a youth arts charity based in Brixton, South London.
 Following the great success of the touring project Raw Roads: Invisible (Arts Council England funded) in 2015/2016, I created Raw Roads: Imagine, which toured England during 2017.
 For both rewarding projects, I was Artistic Director and Project Manager.

-In the UK, we have just completed the first leg of Za’atar Rain in London – a realistic fantasy about a girl, pitta bread, a pigeon, and the desire to cross enemy lines, which was extremely well received.
+In the UK, we have completed the first leg of Za’atar Rain – a realistic fantasy about a girl, pitta bread, a pigeon, and the desire to cross enemy lines, which was extremely well received.
 More dates will be announced soon.

 Arts Grant for ‘Maiden Vengence’ from Theaterkommission des Präsidialdepartements der Stadt Zürich (Theatre Commission, City of Zurich)

 Young Director Award for ‘What We Did to Weinstein’, Habima National Theatre Awards

 Special Commendation for Artistic Courage for ‘Chocolate’, Haifa International Children’s Theatre Festival, 2006.
 (The production also won Best Actor, Best Musical Score, and Best Set Design awards)